-3.6 Italy
+f.
+Italy

 There are currently around 1,051 hospitals in Italy.
 The healthcare system is based on a national health service known as Servizio Sanitario Nazionale (SSN).
-568 hospitals are owned by the public while 483 hospitals are owned by private organizations accredited with the SSN (Istat - Istituto nazionale di statistica, 2023).
+568 hospitals are publicly owned, while 483 hospitals are owned by private organizations accredited with the SSN (Istat - Istituto nazionale di statistica, 2025).